 Citizens of 23 countries can stay for up to 30 days without a visa.
 These countries include Bolivia, Indonesia, Paraguay, Qatar, Saudi Arabia, South Africa, Thailand, and the UAE.

 Passport holders of 35 countries can enter for a maximum of 14 days without a visa.
 These countries include Russia, Algeria, Chad, Mauritania, the Philippines, Kazakhstan, and Ukraine.

 Hong Kong visa policy for India

-Indian travelers are an exception.
+Indian travellers are an exception.
 They can enter without applying for a conventional visa at an embassy or consulate, but they need to apply online for a Hong Kong PAR for Indians.
 It is simple to apply for the eVisa and the application form only takes a few minutes to fill out.

 Do I Need a Visa to Visit Hong Kong?

 If you are not from one of the visa-exempt countries you need to apply for a Hong Kong visa before departure.
 At the moment, there are 49 nationalities who are not visa-exempt (for at least 14 days).
 The Hong Kong transit visa policy depends on nationality.

 Nationalities who do not need a transit visa

 Citizens of the following countries are not visa-exempt but do not need a transit visa as long as they remain within the airport transit area: